JoeMcEwen/JoeMcEwen.github.io/_pages/cv.md

 Research
 ======
 Ph.D. thesis in theoretical and computational cosmology.
 M.Sc. thesis in the nuclear few body problem and computational physics.
-Current interests: statistical learning and information theory, urban analytics and economics, fluid dynamics, geometric mechanics, dynamical systems, using mathematics and science to influence policy
+Currently, I am interested in galactic dynamics.

 Professional experience
 ======